weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 ```

 :::note Have you enabled CUDA?
-The `text2vec-transformer` module will benefit greatly from GPU usage.
+This module will benefit greatly from GPU usage.
 Make sure to enable CUDA if you have a compatible GPU available (`ENABLE_CUDA=1`).
 :::